admiralrua/Algorithms-illustrated-by-Python/ds-algo/data-structures/README.md

 And of course we should mention **Data abstraction** as well, its extension is Object-Oriented Programming mindset which seems to be really convenient but also, sometimes, quite vague.
 You can find numerous good and comprehensive references about OOP online, therefore, **Data abstraction** is not presented here anymore.

+A comprehensive review of popular data structures in practice can be found [here](https://en.wikipedia.org/wiki/List_of_data_structures).